-Before you start tweeting and sharing your home business, you need to make sure your profiles are promo-ready, and you know what results you want from social media.
+Before you start tweeting and pinning your home business, you need to make sure your profiles are promo-ready, and that you know what results you want from social media.
 The first step is to visit each of the social networks you use and make sure you’ve:

 1) Uploaded an appropriate picture.
 Unless you make bathing suits or sell travel services in your home business, a picture of you in a bikini at Cancun probably won’t work.
-Consider your business and audience and choose a photo that fits the image you want to portray.
+Consider your business and audience then choose a photo that fits the image you want to portray.
 A photo of you will be more appealing than your logo, although you want to consider your brand image and what you want people to remember.
 Make sure it’s a good quality photo, which doesn’t mean it has to be taken by a professional, but it should have good resolution.

-2) Completed the majority of the profile sections.
+2) Completed the major profile sections.
 On some sites, you can get away with not filling out everything, such as your favorite movies.
 But you should complete all the sections that are important to your business.
 Each platform varies on how much info you can provide, but at the very least you should have your name and business name, website URL, and short bio of your business.
 If you can add other social networks or important business information, include that as well.

 4) Integrate social media tools on your website or blog.
-At a minimum, you should have links to your profiles on every page of your website so that your visitors can follow you, and social media share buttons so they can share your content with their followers.
+At a minimum, you should have links to your profiles on every page of your website so that your visitors can follow you, plus social media share buttons so they can share your content with their followers.
 However, there are many other great tools you can use to save time and increase results.
-For example, including a “Click to Tweet” option on your posts (you can use this Click to Tweet generator or a WordPress plugin - search your plugin directory) makes it easy for your reader to tweet your content.
+For example, including a “Click to Tweet” option on your posts (you can use this Click to Tweet generator or a WordPress plugin - search your plugin directory) makes it easy for your readers to tweet your content.
 Integrating Facebook comments on your WordPress blog can increase engagement with your market.
-I use a plugin called CoSchedule to create and schedule my blog posts on social media within WordPress.
-But you can use Hootsuite (which has WP plugin) or Buffer instead.
-Another WP plugin to consider is Revive Old Post, which after 30 days (or whatever you choose) will randomly pick content in the categories you choose and Tweet it.

 1) Increase readership of your blog.